-The next meeting of the UK Smalltalk User Group will be on Wednesday, April 29th.
+The next meeting of the UK Smalltalk User Group will be on Wednesday, May 27th.
+Alan Jackson will talk to us about Kyma , an object- oriented sound design environment built with Smalltalk technology.
 Given the current COVID-19 restrictions, this will be an online meeting from home.
-If you'd like to join us, please sign up in advance on the meeting's Meetup page .
+If you'd like to join us, please sign up in advance on the meeting's Meetup page to receive the meeting details.
 Don’t forget to bring your laptop and drinks!

 This month, the UKSTUG will take a look at Objective-S , an architecture-oriented programming language based on Smalltalk and Objective-C, by hosting his creator Marcel Weiher.
 As per Alan Kay, “Code seems large and complicated for what it does” .
 Objective-S addresses one source of this accidental complexity: using software architectural abstraction to directly expresses the much wider variety of architectural styles typical of modern software systems, compared to traditional programming languages that still follow the call/return architectural style of scientific programs from the early days of computing.
 Marcel Weiher started his forays into dynamic object-oriented computing by implementing Objective-C on his Amiga 35 years ago and hasn’t stopped since.
 Stops on the way have been at Apple, the BBC, Microsoft and various startups, as well as contributing to Squeak.
 He is currently a principal software engineer at Citymapper and PhD student at HPI, where he is trying to distill some